 Using Peak and Summit Milk to Evaluate Your Dairy's Management Programs

 Using records and the summary of data collected from your dairy herd is critical in helping you improve the overall management and profitability of your herd.
-This article is another part in the series on explaining how to use the information on your DHI sheets.
+This article continues the series on explaining how to use information found on your DHI sheets.
 This article will review how to use Peak Milk and Summit Milk found on the second page of your Herd Summary sheet (DHI-202).

 What is Peak Milk?